jaxon-php/jaxon-website/pages/02.features/02.what_new/01.features/page.en.md

 }
 else
 {
-    // When processing the request, the requested class is automatically loaded with the autoloading.
+    // When processing a request, the requested class is autoloaded.
     $jaxon->processRequest();
 }
 ```